 We request new suppliers to comply with our Code of Conduct which requires suppliers to ensure that there is no modern slavery or human trafficking in their business.

 OUR EFFECTIVENESS IN COMBATING SLAVERY AND HUMAN TRAFFICKING

 We take the following steps to prevent slavery and human trafficking taking place in any part of our business or, to the extent reasonably possible, supply chains:

-- Use of labour monitoring and payroll systems to ensure we pay staff at least in accordance local legislation and that our staff have the necessary rights to work in the country in which they are employed;
+- Use labour monitoring and payroll systems to ensure we pay staff at least in accordance with local legislation and that our staff have the necessary rights to work in the country in which they are employed;

-- In support of the Group’s employees’ rights, Aesica recognises Trade Unions in each of its operating countries (being the UK, Germany and Italy) and works pro-actively to foster and maintain a collaborative relationship with the Workers’ Council in Germany.
-Bespak works closely with its Employee Council, which represents employees across the business and encourages them to discuss a range of employment matters indiscriminately.
+- In support of the Group’s employees’ rights, Aesica recognises Trade Unions in each of its operating countries (being the UK, Germany and Italy) and works pro—actively to foster and maintain a collaborative relationship with the Workers’ Council in Germany.
+Bespak works closely with its Employee Council, which represents employees across the business and encourages them to discuss a range of employment matters indiscriminately;

 - Conduct audits of certain suppliers which may include investigations regarding their employment practices and transparency of their supply chains;

 - Where appropriate, taking into account the size of our spend, nature of the product and results of supplier audits, there is communication and personal contact with the next link in the supply chain to understand their compliance with our expectations.

 The statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes our group’s slavery and human trafficking statement for the current financial year.